elixir-lsp/vscode-elixir-ls/README.md

 ## Debugging

+If you run into issues with the extension then try these debugging steps:

+- Restart your editor (which will restart ElixirLS) sometimes fixes issues
+- Stop your editor, remove the entire `.elixir_ls` directory, then restart your editor
+  - NOTE: This will cause you to have to re-run the entire dialyzer build

 ### Check ElixirLS Output

 Check the output log by opening `View > Output` and selecting "ElixirLS" in the dropdown.